-Mr. Wiley is the son of an auto mechanic and a public school teacher.
-He personally understands what is at stake for his clients, many of whom are unable to work because of the severity of their injuries and are struggling to make ends meet as a result.
+As the son of an auto mechanic and a public school teacher, Mr. Wiley personally understands what is at stake for his clients, many of whom are unable to work because of the severity of their injuries and are struggling to support themselves and their families as a result.

-Mr. Wiley received his undergraduate degree from Austin College in Sherman, Texas.
+Mr. Wiley received his Bachelor of Arts degree cum laude from Austin College in Sherman, Texas.
 He received his law degree from Tulane University in New Orleans, Louisiana.
-While in law school, he was a member of the moot court team and served on the moot court board.
+While in law school Mr. Wiley was a member of the moot court team and served on the moot court board.

-After law school, Mr. Wiley practiced law with a firm in Boston, Massachusetts.
-He relocated to Nashville to serve as a Federal Judicial Law Clerk to the Honorable Chief Judge William J. Haynes, Jr. in the United States District Court for the Middle District of Tennessee, and has called Nashville home ever since.
+After law school, Mr. Wiley practiced commercial litigation and white collar criminal law with a firm in Boston, Massachusetts.
+In 2013 Mr. Wiley relocated to Nashville to serve as a Federal Judicial Law Clerk to the Honorable Chief Judge William J. Haynes, Jr. in the United States District Court for the Middle District of Tennessee, and he has called Nashville home ever since.

 - Workers’ Compensation